-Consider how you will use the pavers before deciding on the type and style of paver to install.
+Consider how you will use the pavers before deciding on the type and style to install.
 Ask about our landscape design consultation if you need help.

-Austin yards boast brick, concrete, travertine, marble, porcelain, or natural stone pavers.
+Austin yards boast brick, concrete, travertine, marble, porcelain, or natural stone.

 Concrete pavers got a 21st century makeover when used for landscape design.
 You can still purchase the gray cement blocks of yesteryear.
 But concrete comes in a wide range of colors, sizes, textures, and even thickness to mimic more expensive stone and brick materials.
 Customize it to suit your needs.